 From there I went on to Emory University to Major in Chemistry and Music.
-College was very challenging.
+College was challenging.
 I understand how important tenacity, confidence, and passion are to success.
 I have a view that it's not always about the right answer but the processes and reasoning it takes to get there.

 Currently, I work as a Pharmacy Intern.
 I am also a student pharmacist at Mercer University in my P2 year.
 Additionally, I will begin my PhD May 2019.
 I've written one novel, now in the revision phase.
 I also am teaching myself the bass guitar.

 I believe in the power of education.
 However I believe academics can be fun, exciting, and personal.
 My positive experiences as a student made me a life long leaner, a problem solver, and a dreamer.